-As I stood on the corner of a busy intersection waiting for a green light, I noticed a man with a horrific beard sitting half-naked on the sidewalk.
-His fist gripped a magic marker and he was writing on a rectangle of cardboard.
+As I stood at the corner of a busy intersection waiting for a green light, I noticed a man with a horrific beard sitting half-naked on the sidewalk.
+His fist gripped a magic marker and he was writing prolifically on a rectangle of cardboard.

 Making GOD bold.
 Preparing for his daily appeal.